9 Common CPAP Machine Side Effects & How To Fix Them

 Chin strap: The chin strap holds the mouth closed during sleep for those who use a nasal mask and breathe through their mouths.
 A chin strap helps to prevent leaks and a dry mouth.

-CPAP humidifier: Some machines come with an integrated humidifier, like the F&P SleepStyle, whilst others have optional humidification.
+CPAP humidifier: Some machines have an integrated humidifier, like the F&P SleepStyle, while others have optional humidification.
 The humidifier adds moisture to the air to prevent dryness, congestion and discomfort.

 Nasal sprays: Nasal congestion is a common side effect; using a nasal spray can alleviate discomfort.